 Treatment: Give injections of antibiotics for one to two weeks, prognoses is not good.

 Clouded eyes : I have had kids born with clouded eyes, I'm not sure what the actual name for this condition is but we use "Special Formula" it is an antibiotic cow utter treatment for mastitis.
 Just put it right in the eye twice a day for several days.
 It clears it up in no time.
+If not that or human antibiotic Visine can be purchased at the drug store over the counter.

 Urinary Calculi :